Microsoft Excel integration

 Configuration

 On initialization, the client-side API downloads and launches a .NET adapter process in the background which functions as an intermediary between the client-side API and Microsoft’s Excel Interop API.
-Some app configuration is required in order to facilitate this process.

 Configure API security